Logo

 Can I reinvest manually instead of DRIP?

-Yes, but DRIP is automated and allows fractional shares for full reinvestment.
+Yes, but DRIP is automated and allows fractional shares for full reinvestment of every penny.

 🔗 Related Terms